Harvest-Dev/ng-walkthrough/README.md

 ### Change texts

-It's possible to change add texts.
+It's possible to change all texts.
 With the `texts`  directive attribute.

 ```
 WalkthroughText {